-One of the Corporation's primary administrative responsibilities is ensuring toll revenue is collected and distributed according to the agreements signed by the government of Nova Scotia, Atlantic Highway Management Corporation Limited (AHMCL), and CIT Financial Limited, formerly Newcourt Credit Group, the Bondholder's Representative.
+The Corporation's primary administrative responsibility is ensuring toll revenue is collected and distributed according to the agreements signed by the government of Nova Scotia, Atlantic Highway Management Corporation Limited (AHMCL), and CIT Financial Limited, the Bondholder's Representative.

 This responsibility includes maintaining budget control, issuing payment directives, and ensuring that parties to the agreements are meeting obligations in timely fashion.
 It also means keeping communication lines open and direct between all parties.